Sabotnik/static-site/_posts/2019-04-04-cheese-for-change.md

 Made with pasteurized milk and creme sourced by Iowa-raised cows at White Picket Fence Farms in Woodward, Iowa, each wheel is approximately 4.5" in diameter and weighs approximately 12 oz.&nbsp;

 Fill out the online form below to place your bid.
-The auction will begin on this site DATE/TIME and will close on &nbsp;DATE/TIME\*.
+The auction will begin on this site at 9 a.m. on Friday, April 5th and will close on 9 p.m.
+Tuesday, April 9th\*.

 Bidders will pledge a donation to Empower Tanzania.
 The 10 highest bidders will each win one wheel OR you can "Buy It Now" for a $50 pledge.